WesTex Run-n-Gun

 course.

-The course will be approximately 5 miles.
+The course will be approximately 5.5 miles.
 This distance includes over 300 feet in elevation gain thru steep rocky terrain.
 There will be 8 stations.

 The Range Officer will explain the course of fire at each station and solicit questions.
 On the command "make ready" you will insert magazine, chamber a round and put the firearm on safety.
 You should already have your hearing protection on and your gear adjusted when you arrive on station.
 The clock starts on the command "go".
 Time waiting to begin a station along with your shoot time will be recorded by one of the Range Officers.
 You are encouraged to take your own stop watch to compare wait times with Range Officers.
 While traveling between stations the rifle must have an empty chamber and no magazine inserted.
 This will be checked on arrival and departure at each station.
 Participants found carrying a loaded rifle will be disqualified.
 Pistols may be loaded, but remain holstered.

-Course of Fire 2024
+Course of Fire 2025

-• You are shooting from large rock at a downward angle.
-The first two targets are at 200 yards.
-The third target is 250 yards.
-The last two are at 300 and 350 yards.
-The last two targets are 20" wide and 24" tall.
-The near targets are 8" wide and 10" tall.
-5 hits required.
+• You are shooting from a large rock at a downward angle.
+The first two targets are 200 yards, the next two targets are 250 yards and the last two targets are 300 and 350 yards.
+6 hits required.
+An additional target may be added at 270 yards.

 participant rules.